someobserver/recurgence/README.md

 We don’t need to guess anymore:
 **Meaning is collapsing.**

-Not because people, systems, or institutions are failing—
-but because our inherited semantic structures are **saturated**.
+Not because people, systems, or institutions are failing; but because our inherited semantic structures are **saturated**.

 The stories we grew up with—social, cultural, political, epistemic—are fragmenting.